dinoperovic/django-salesman/docs/installation.rst

 .. note::

-    Optionally install `Pygments <https://pygments.org/>`_ library for a nicer code display in admin.
+    Optionally install the `Pygments <https://pygments.org/>`_ library for a nicer code display in admin.

 .. raw:: html